 Then there’s the feast.
 Religious feasts in the liturgical calendar are not always accompanied by actual feasts.
 In fact, a lot aren’t.
 It just so happens this one was, because while we were celebrating the non feast day with a non feast inside the church, outside the church booths were being readied for the celebration of Ferragosto with a real feast.
 The smell of grilled sausage and pork drifted through the open stained glass windows as we sang.

 Ferragosto is an Italian holiday celebrated on August 15, which is another religious feast day known as The Assumption.
 In case you were wondering or didn’t know, Mary is big in the Latin church (as in Roman, not salsa).
-And don’t ask what we were doing celebrating Ferragosto on Sept 7 at the same time that we were celebrating Our Lady of Montevergine.
+And don’t ask why we were celebrating Ferragosto on Sept 7 at the same time that we were celebrating Our Lady of Montevergine.
 It’s far too complicated.

 The strange thing is that it worked.
 Everyone involved–parishioners, business owners, community leaders, residents, shoppers, and tourists–adjusted to the change in the traditional calendar, because the change not only made sense but acknowledged and respected the way in which people live their lives today.